Montel Williams Says He’s ‘Blessed To Be Alive’ After Suffering A Stroke

 “I could barely talk.
 I couldn’t sit up.
 I couldn’t stand.
 I was almost paralyzed, it was terrifying.
 But I remember telling myself,’ You’re not dying.
 You’re not quitting.
 You’re going to fight this.
 You’re going to get this back,'” he said.

-Williams is continuing his recovery today, still doing rehab treatments and going on daily walks without help.
+Williams is continuing his recovery today, conducting rehab treatments and going on daily walks without help.

 “I’m way ahead of the rehab game right now,” Williams explained.
 “My physical therapist, Paul Reilly, asked early on, ‘What do you want to get out of this?’
 And I said, ‘I’d love to snowboard again this year.’
 So we set that goal and we’re almost there.
 I really need another month before I’m beyond that acute phase of having a stroke.
 But I made it back.
 I got it back.
 And I probably will snowboard in January.”